D'angelo History, Family Crest & Coats of Arms

 Early History of the D'angelo family

-Another 293 words (21 lines of text) covering the years 1100, 1488 and 1764 are included under the topic Early D'angelo History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our D'angelo research.
+Another 147 words (10 lines of text) covering the years 1100, 1488, 1764, 1559 and 1652 are included under the topic Early D'angelo History in all our PDF Extended History products and printed products wherever possible.

 D'angelo Spelling Variations